apify/crawlee/README.md

 ### Invoke another actor

-This example shows how to start an Apify actor using
+This example demonstrates how to start an Apify actor using
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-call"><code>Apify.call()</code></a>
 and how to call Apify API using
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-client"><code>Apify.client</code></a>.
 The script extracts the current Bitcoin prices from Kraken.com and sends them to your email using the [apify/send-mail](https://www.apify.com/apify/send-mail) actor.

-To make the example work, you'll need an [Apify Account](https://my.apify.com/).
+To make the example work, you'll need an [Apify account](https://my.apify.com/).
 Go to [Account - Integrations](https://my.apify.com/account#/integrations) page to obtain your API token and set it to the `APIFY_TOKEN` environment variable, or run the script using the CLI.
-If you deploy this actor to Apify platform then you can setup a scheduler for early morning.
+If you deploy this actor to the Apify platform then you can set up a scheduler for early morning.
 Don't miss the chance of your life to get rich!

 ```javascript